FormFactor (NASDAQ:FORM) Updates Q3 2021 Earnings Guidance

 FormFactor (NASDAQ:FORM) issued an update on its third quarter 2021 earnings guidance on Wednesday morning.
-The company provided EPS guidance of $0.310-$0.390 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.380.
+The company provided earnings per share guidance of $0.310-$0.390 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.380.
 The company issued revenue guidance of $182 million-$194 million, compared to the consensus revenue estimate of $187.26 million.

-FormFactor (NASDAQ:FORM) last announced its earnings results on Wednesday, April 28th.
-The semiconductor company reported $0.38 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $0.33 by $0.05.
-FormFactor had a net margin of 11.43% and a return on equity of 14.24%.
-The company had revenue of $186.64 million for the quarter, compared to analyst estimates of $183.00 million.
-During the same period in the prior year, the business earned $0.33 earnings per share.
-FormFactor’s quarterly revenue was up 16.1% on a year-over-year basis.
-As a group, sell-side analysts predict that FormFactor will post 1.3 EPS for the current year.
+FormFactor (NASDAQ:FORM) last announced its quarterly earnings results on Wednesday, July 28th.
+The semiconductor company reported $0.36 EPS for the quarter, beating the consensus estimate of $0.28 by $0.08.
+FormFactor had a return on equity of 13.98% and a net margin of 10.63%.
+As a group, equities analysts forecast that FormFactor will post 1.26 earnings per share for the current year.

-In other FormFactor news, CEO Mike Slessor sold 25,000 shares of the company’s stock in a transaction that occurred on Tuesday, May 11th.
-The shares were sold at an average price of $35.83, for a total value of $895,750.00.
-Following the completion of the sale, the chief executive officer now owns 372,521 shares of the company’s stock, valued at $13,347,427.43.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, Director Sheri Rhodes sold 3,549 shares of the company’s stock in a transaction that occurred on Tuesday, May 18th.
-The shares were sold at an average price of $34.50, for a total transaction of $122,440.50.
-Following the completion of the sale, the director now directly owns 9,107 shares of the company’s stock, valued at approximately $314,191.50.
+In related news, Director Sheri Rhodes sold 3,549 shares of the business’s stock in a transaction that occurred on Tuesday, May 18th.
+The stock was sold at an average price of $34.50, for a total transaction of $122,440.50.
+Following the transaction, the director now directly owns 9,107 shares of the company’s stock, valued at approximately $314,191.50.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, CEO Mike Slessor sold 15,010 shares of the business’s stock in a transaction that occurred on Wednesday, May 26th.
+The stock was sold at an average price of $34.68, for a total value of $520,546.80.
+Following the transaction, the chief executive officer now directly owns 332,511 shares in the company, valued at $11,531,481.48.
 The disclosure for this sale can be found here.
-Insiders sold 43,559 shares of company stock worth $1,538,737 over the last 90 days.
-0.94% of the stock is currently owned by company insiders.
+In the last quarter, insiders have sold 43,559 shares of company stock worth $1,538,737.
+Company insiders own 0.94% of the company’s stock.

 About FormFactor